Seeking ideas for different classroom desk arrangements to try?

 The left and right columns are angled toward each other, which takes up less floor space and allows students to easily view the whiteboard.

-A combination configuration combines two styles of seating to take advantage of different arrangements.
+A combination configuration combines two styles of seating and accommodates the needs of all students.

 For example, you may use the traditional row and columns layout with a learning center or workstation positioned to the side.